cnr-ibba/SMARTER-database/docs/data-import.rst

 in the `Cookiecutter Data Science <https://drivendata.github.io/cookiecutter-data-science/>`__ project for more information.

-Adding Breeds to the database
+Adding breeds to the database
 -----------------------------

 First step of data import is to add breeds in to the database: If the dataset have